-- an annual report on the strategy and plan to be pursued in the coming year - a mid-vear review - an annual report on the performance of the treasury management function, on the effects of the decisions taken and the transactions executed in the past year, and on any circumstances of non-compliance with the organisation's treasury management policy statement and TMPs.
+- an annual report on the strategy and plan to be pursued in the coming year - a mid-year review - an annual report on the performance of the treasury management function, on the effects of the decisions taken and the transactions executed in the past year, and on any circumstances of non-compliance with the organisation's treasury management policy statement and TMPs.

-Cabinet (Resources) Panel will receive regular monitoring reports on treasury management activities and risks.
+Cabinet (Resources) Panel will receive regular monitoring reports on treasury management activities and risks including the treasury management indicators as detailed in their sector-specific guidance notes.

-Confident, Capable Council Scrutiny Panel will have responsibility for the scrutiny of treasury management policies and practices.
+Our Council Scrutiny Panel will have responsibility for the scrutiny of treasury management policies and practices.